OPTICAL 3D METROLOGY

 PAPER SUBMISSIONS & PROCEEDINGS

-Given the aforementioned themes, abstracts should be around 1000 words.
-Authors are encouraged to include figures and diagrams to illustrate the concepts outlined in the abstract and to use the following template.
+Given the aforementioned themes, abstracts should be around 2 pages.
+Authors are encouraged to include figures and diagrams to illustrate the concepts and to use the ISPRS abstract template.
 Please send your contribution (first-author.pdf or first-author_etal.pdf) to o3dm@fbk.eu before the deadline.

 Supported by:

-Registration fees cover session attendance (for both events), coffee breaks, lunches and Icebreaker party.
+Registration fees cover session attendance for both events, and include coffee breaks, lunches and Icebreaker party (on the 12th).
 Students should provide a valid evidence of their student status (to be sent by email to o3dm@fbk.eu with proof of registration).
-The technical sessions of LowCost3D (LC3D) and Optical 3D Metrology (O3DM) will run in parallel but in the same building and participants could move from one event to another.
+The technical sessions of LowCost3D (LC3D) and Optical 3D Metrology (O3DM) will run in parallel but in the same building and participants could freely move from one event to another.

 TECHNICAL PROGRAM